jijihohococo/ichi-validation/README.md

 ```

-If the data is number, it is aimed to validate this number is less than the declared number or not.
+If the data is number, it is aimed to validate this number is less than the declared maximum number or not.

 ```php